 People may brush off certain aches and pains as just a sign of aging or perhaps sleeping in the wrong position.
 In reality, there could be an underlying cause capable of being corrected.

 Whether your leg length discrepancy was something you were born with, or something you acquired later in life following a fracture or surgery, it’s important to recognize the signs and symptoms associated with this problem.
-That’s why, in this blog post, we will be elaborating on the signs and symptoms associated with one leg being longer than the other.

 When the length of one leg is slightly different from the other it can have a domino effect on the rest of the body.
 This can ultimately cause an altered position of lower limb joints, the pelvis and the spine.
 In turn, a disturbance can be created in your posture control, which can lead to problems with things such as balance and gait.